graforlock/cycle-router-driver/README.md

 ### [intents](https://github.com/graforlock/cycle-router-driver/blob/master/src/intents/index.js)

-Those export all available intents that are used to interact with `history` API.
-Possible choices are:
+Object that exports all available intents that are used to interact with `history` API.
+All possible choices are:
 ```
 GO
 GO_BACK